A Lot or a Little?

 Parents Need to Know

-Parents need to know that this stunning adventure from anime master Hayao Miyazaki is one of his most kid-friendly films to date, with strong characters and positive messages.
+Parents need to know that Ponyo, a stunning adventure from anime master Hayao Miyazaki, is one of his most kid-friendly films to date, with memorable characters and positive messages.
 Strong female characters play a central role, including the titular Ponyo (voiced by Yuria Nara in the original version and Noah Lindsey Cyrus in the English dub) and Sosuke's (Hiroki Doi/Frankie Jonas) mother Lisa (Tomoko Yamaguchi/Tina Fey).
 There's little violence, although a few scenes during and after a climactic storm may disturb the youngest viewers.
 Some scenes in which parents and other characters seem to be missing might also be upsetting.
 Parents may be put off by the idea that two 5-year-old characters must at one point fend for themselves without supervision -- but this is, after all, a fairy tale-like story.
 The film champions the young heroes' demonstration of compassion, courage, curiosity, and empathy.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

-This is a classic Miyazaki film, from the enchanting anime style to the recurring theme of humanity's relationship with our surroundings (in this case, the sea).
-And, once again, there are several unmistakably strong female characters: Ponyo is quite literally a force of nature, and her mother the ocean queen (Cate Blanchett) is even more powerful.
-Plus there's Sosuke's mom and the trio of elderly women she tends to (Cloris Leachman, Betty White, and Kazuko Yoshiyuki/Lily Tomlin) at a nursing home, who form a sort of chorus for the film.
+This is a classic Miyazaki film, from the enchanting anime style to the recurring theme of humanity's relationship with nature..
+And, once again, Ponyo features several unmistakably strong female characters: Ponyo is quite literally a force of nature, and her mother the ocean queen (Yūki Amami/Cate Blanchett) is even more powerful.
+Plus there's Sosuke's mom and the trio of women she tends to (Tokie Hidari/Cloris Leachman, Tomoko Naraoka/Betty White, and Kazuko Yoshiyuki/Lily Tomlin) at a nursing home, who form a sort of chorus for the film.
 And there is, at the heart of the Ponyo (and every Miyazaki story), a hero's journey.